Introduction to Corrective Movement Therapies

 Human evolution has allowed us to develop a finely tuned nervous system that supports our upright posture.
 Since most of our body mass is an inverted pyramid that sits high above the ground, the balancing act to keep the body balanced is nothing short of amazing.

 The spine is the central axis for most movements in the body.
 It serves both as a stabilization point to allow movement elsewhere in the body.
-It also is able to move and while the other parts in the body then act as stabilizers of the body.
-This duel function of the spine to allow both stability and movement is critical to address in the treatment of scoliosis.
+It also is able to move and while the other parts of the body then act as stabilizers of the body.
+This dual function of the spine to allow both stability and movement is critical to address in the treatment of scoliosis.

 When the structural support of this system is undermined the body reacts by developing abnormal patterns of movement and stability that are helpful to keep the body from falling over in the short term but can lead to further worsening of the structural integrity of the spine.
-This is what can cause progression of a scoliosis.
+This is what can cause progression of scoliosis.

 Habitual Patterns of Movement